 With one successful postseason run under his belt, Coleman looked to continue his incredible play in the shortened 2020-21 season.
 In 55 games, he posted 14 goals and 31 points, while continuing to be an absolute pest alongside Gourde and Goodrow.

-However, it would be the 2021 Playoffs where Coleman once again made his mark on the franchise.
+However, it was the 2021 Playoffs when Coleman once again made his mark on the franchise.
 In 23 games, he played that perfect energy role to help push the Lightning over the top.
 While he didn’t score a lot, the few times he hit the back of the net it was impactful, including a last-second goal that helped secure a victory in the Stanley Cup Final.

 After winning back-to-back championships with the Lightning, Coleman departed the franchise and signed a well-earned six-year contract with the Calgary Flames paying him roughly $4.9 million per year.